barckley75/abstract/README.md

 I found this one https://tovic.github.io/color-picker simple and well done.
 Very interesting project.

-I implemented it in the online versiion here https://ivovacca.com/abstract
+I implemented it in the online version.
+Take a look here https://ivovacca.com/abstract

 If you use the app, please post your abstract on Twitter with #abstract and let me know you impression.